Daily Scrum - Tips & Tactics

 - Invite the Product Owner.
 The Product Owner's attendance isn't mandatory, but joining the Daily Scrum can be very valuable.
 The Product Owner can provide clarity on Product Backlog Items instantly, give feedback on the daily plan the team drafts and even discuss what items can be reviewed.

 - Focus on results instead of activities.
 This avoids discussing minor tasks that don't contribute to the Sprint Goal.
 More important is the stuff the team actually achieved.
 What are the concrete results you have achieved and what should be the result of the upcoming day?
 The earlier mentioned daily- and Sprint Goal are useful practices hereby.

 - Attend the Daily Scrum physical & mental.
 Every participant should have a full focus on the Daily Scrum.
-When someone drops in exactly at the starting time, the first minutes that person is present physical but not mental.
+When someone drops in exactly at the starting time, the first minutes that person is present physically but not mental.
 So make sure everyone has time to prepare the Daily Scrum.
 The advantage of using the same structure every day is that everyone can prepare the session upfront quite easily.

 - Change the questions.
 I mostly use the standard questions: What did I do yesterday that helped the Development Team meet the sprint goal?
 What will I do today to help the Development team meet the sprint goal?
-Do I see any impediments that prevents me or the Development Team from meeting the sprint goal?
+Do I see any impediments that prevent me or the Development Team from meeting the sprint goal?
 But if more experienced teams want to change the questions because they think it will help them have a more efficient Daily Scrum: let them experiment!
 It's their event.
 Other good questions might be:

 - How will we work together today to move toward our goal?

 - What should we not do that we originally thought we would do?